Modern Monetary Theory: History

 Knapp and "chartalism" are referenced by John Maynard Keynes in the opening pages of his 1930 Treatise on Money and appear to have influenced Keynesian ideas on the role of the state in the economy.

 By 1947, when Abba Lerner wrote his article "Money as a Creature of the State", economists had largely abandoned the idea that the value of money was closely linked to gold.
 Lerner said that responsibility for avoiding inflation and depressions lay with the state because of its ability to create or tax away money.

-Hyman Minsky seemed to favor a chartalist approach to understanding money creation in his Stabilizing an Unstable Economy, while Basil Moore, in his book Horizontalists and Verticalists, lists the differences between bank money and state money.

-In 1996, Wynne Godley wrote an article on his sectoral balances approach, which MMT draws from.
+Later influences included Hyman Minsky’s chartalist approach to money creation (1986), Basil Moore’s distinction between bank money and state money (1988), and Wynne Godley’s 1996 sectoral balances framework, which MMT draws from.

 Economists Warren Mosler, L. Randall Wray, Stephanie Kelton, Bill Mitchell and Pavlina R. Tcherneva are largely responsible for reviving the idea of chartalism as an explanation of money creation; Wray refers to this revived formulation as neo-chartalism.

-Rodger Malcolm Mitchell's book Free Money (1996) describes in layman's terms the essence of chartalism.

 Pavlina R. Tcherneva has developed the first mathematical framework for MMT and has largely focused on developing the idea of the job guarantee.